andycall/The_Comprehensive_Guide_to_Using_Cpp_in_Flutter/Chapter-1/README.md

 When the build targets the macOS or iOS platform, we set the library type to a static library.

-Then, add the following shell script named `build_ios_macos.sh` to build our static library:
+Then, add the following shell script named `build_macos.sh` or `build_ios.sh` to build our static library:

 ```bash
 # Define the function for macOS build